-Cambodia, officially called the Kingdom of Cambodia, which is now a constitutional monarchy, lies in the tropical zone in Southeast Asia and is relatively small compared to its neighboring countries; Thailand, Laos and Vietnam.
-Cambodia has a population of approximately 15 million inhabitants, of which 95% are Khmer, who populated the area since what is believed to be 1500BC and the other 5% are Vietnamese, Cham, Muslims, Chinese or other local ethnic groups.
+Cambodia, officially called the Kingdom of Cambodia, which is now a constitutional monarchy, lies in the tropical zone in Southeast Asia and is relatively small compared to its neighboring countries; Thailand, Laos, and Vietnam.
+Cambodia has a population of approximately 15 million inhabitants, of which 95% are Khmer, who populated the area since what is believed to be 1500 BC and the other 5% are Vietnamese, Cham, Muslims, Chinese, or other local ethnic groups.
 The official language of Cambodia is Khmer, which originated from the Indian Sanskrit and Pali languages.
-The religion that is widely followed is Theravada Buddhism that is practiced by almost all the people living in the country.
-The capital city is Phnom Penh, which is also the political, economic, cultural centre and largest city of Cambodia.
+The religion that is widely followed is Theravada Buddhism which is practiced by almost all the people living in the country.
+The capital city is Phnom Penh, which is also the political, economic, and cultural center and largest city of Cambodia.
 This city has been the national capital since the time of the French colonization of the country and was once known as the “Pearl of Asia”, one of the loveliest French-built cities in Indochina.